jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Declare ML Module {+ @string }

-   This commands loads the OCaml compiled files with names given by the :token:`string` sequence (dynamic link).
+   This commands dynamically loads the specified OCaml compiled files.
    It is mainly used to load tactics dynamically.
 The files are searched into the current OCaml loadpath (see the command :cmd:`Add ML Path`).
-   Loading of OCaml files is only possible under the bytecode version of ``coqtop`` (i.e. ``coqtop`` called with option ``-byte``, see chapter :ref:`thecoqcommands`), or when |Coq| has been compiled with a version of OCaml that supports native Dynlink (≥ 3.11).

-   .. cmdv:: Local Declare ML Module {+ @string }
+   .. todo "searched into" meaning?

-      This variant is not exported to the modules that import the module where they occur, even if outside a section.
+   This command supports the :attr:`local` attribute.
+If present, the listed files are not exported, even if they're outside a section.

    .. exn:: File not found on loadpath: @string.
       :undocumented: